waldronlab/curatedMetagenomicData/vignettes/extras/PaperFigures.knit.md

 # Setup

+Before running the script, please note that

-Note, the classification analyses here (Figure 1 Example 1 and for Supplemental Figure 1) create very large matrices that can exceed default limits for R pointer size and the C stack limit on some systems.
+* The classification analyses (Figure 1 Example 1 and Supplemental Figure 1) create very large matrices that can exceed default limits for R pointer size and the C stack limit on some systems.
 If you see `Error: protect(): protection stack overflow` or `Error: segfault from C stack overflow`, one of these is the issue.
 From GNU/Linux, these limits can be increased from the command-line as follows:

 ```
 ulimit -s 65535   #addresses C stack overflow